 See my other Spain blog posts!

 Are you a local or frequent visitor?
-Let me know which you think are the best tapas in Seville, Spain in the comments below!
+Let me know which you think are the best tapas in Sevilla, Spain in the comments below!

 Some links in this article are affiliate links, which means that if you purchase through them, I earn a small commission.
 This will never cost you extra and the income goes to keeping this site updated and free for everyone!